 Research.
 A systematic investigation designed to develop or contribute to generalizable knowledge.
-The term encompasses basic and applied research and product development, as well as research training activities.
+The term encompasses basic, applied demonstration and research, as well as research training activities.

 Research Integrity Officer (RIO).
-A person identified by the Vice President for Research to have primary responsibility for assuring adherence to the policies set forth in this document and campus procedures adopted to implement it.
+A person identified by the DO to have primary responsibility for assuring adherence to these procedures.

 Research Misconduct.
-Indiana University defines Research Misconduct as provided in the regulations promulgated by the Public Health Service and the National Science Foundation: